 - And on many other occasions

-In fact, according to Palamas and many other theologians, the Apostles actually witnessed the uncreated light of God; and that it is possible for others to see that same uncreated light of God with the help of repentance, spiritual discipline and contemplative prayer.
+In fact, according to Saint Gregory Palamas and many other theologians, the Apostles actually witnessed the uncreated light of God; and it is possible for others to see that same uncreated light of God with the help of repentance, spiritual discipline and contemplative prayer.

 In summary, Saint Gregory Palamas holds a special place in the heart of the Orthodox Church.
 His defense of hesychasm and his clear teachings on how to truly commune with God greatly shaped Orthodoxy as it developed apart from the West.
 This is why we remember him during Great Lent, a time when returning to God is the entire purpose of spiritual struggle.
 Through the intercessions of our father among the saints, Gregory Palamas, Lord have mercy upon us and save us.
 Amen.